kqcircuits.simulations.export.elmer.elmer_solution

 • london_penetration_depth – Allows supercurrent to flow on the metal boundaries within a layer of thickness london_penetration_depth

-• quadratic_approximation – Use edge finite elements of second degree
+• quadratic_approximation – Use edge finite elements of second order.
+Otherwise use first order.
+If False, a direct solver such as linear_system_method=zmumps should be used.

 • use_av – Use a formulation of VectorHelmHoltz equation based on potentials A-V instead of electric field E. For details see https://www.nic.funet.fi/pub/sci/physics/elmer/doc/ElmerModelsManual.pdf WARNING: This option is experimental and might lead to poor convergence.